cmaes: A Simple yet Practical Python Library for CMA-ES: Summary and Discussion

 This paper introduced \texttt{cmaes}, a simple yet practical CMA-ES library in Python.
 The library's simplicity not only enhanced its software quality but also enabled easy integration with other libraries, such as Optuna~\cite{akiba2019optuna}.
-Despite its simplicity, \texttt{cmaes} implemented highly practical methods that were recently proposed, such as LRA-CMA~\cite{nomura2023cma}, WS-CMA~\cite{nomura2021warm}, and CMAwM~\cite{hamano2022cma}, all with easy-to-use APIs.
+Despite its simplicity, \texttt{cmaes} implements highly practical methods that were recently proposed, such as LRA-CMA~\cite{nomura2023cma}, WS-CMA~\cite{nomura2021warm}, CatCMAwM~\cite{hamano2025catcmawm}, and COMO-CatCMAwM~\cite{hamano2025catcmatelo}, all with easy-to-use APIs.
 We hope that our library has become the ideal starting point for practitioners interested in exploring CMA-ES.

 It is important to acknowledge that the features in our library are not comprehensive.
 For example, pycma includes many features that our library lacks, as discussed in Section~\ref{sec:intro}.
-Moreover, our library is not primarily designed for rigorous benchmarking tasks, such as comparing the performance of various optimizers.
+Moreover, our library is not primarily designed for rigorous benchmarking tasks.
 In this case, specialized software like COCO~\cite{hansen2021coco} is recommended.
+In addition, the current library, including the implementation of COMO-CatCMAwM, is limited to the bi-objective case, even though the method is technically applicable to problems with more than two objectives.
+Extending the implementation to general multi-objective settings is left for future work.

 Finally, we openly and warmly invite discussions, questions, feature requests, and contributions to our library.
 We believe that engaging in these interactions is crucial for identifying significant, yet unresolved, practical challenges.
 It is our hope that our library will serve as a bridge between research and development, significantly enhancing the practical utility of CMA-ES.